wross2/AlgoViz/README.md

 # Function

-In it's current iteration, the site supports two popular sorting algorithms: [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort) and [Quicksort](https://en.wikipedia.org/wiki/Quicksort).
+In it's current iteration, the site supports animations for two popular sorting algorithms: [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort) and [Quicksort](https://en.wikipedia.org/wiki/Quicksort).
 The site also features a slider for the user to dynamically control the number of values to be sorted (10 minimum, 50 maximum.)

 # Weaknesses

 ~~The site is currently not optimized for a mobile experience.
 In other words, it does not look quite as intended when on smaller screens because I have not added the necessary responsiveness to the site.
 So, please view on a larger screen for a better experience.~~

 While not a "perfect" experience, the site works much better on mobile now.
+Weaknesses section still included for historical documentation.

 # Acknowledgements